As of 20 May 2024

 This advice includes information for:

-All NSW residents are recommended to stay at home and to have a COVID-19 test if they develop any cold or flu symptoms (runny nose, sore throat, cough, fever).
+All NSW residents are recommended to stay at home if they develop any cold or flu symptoms (runny nose, sore throat, cough, fever).
+People at higher risk of severe illness should also do a test if they have cold or flu symptoms so they can access early treatment.

 RDCFs may have residents who are at higher risk of severe illness if they develop COVID-19, influenza and respiratory syncytial virus (RSV).
 Providers of residential disability care need to balance their responsibilities to reduce the risk of COVID-19, influenza and RSV transmission in RDCFs while meeting the physical, social, and emotional needs of residents.